dcuzunoglu/CNN-Visualisation/README.md

 ## Usage

 - Train network by calling "convnet.py train".
 Tensorflow will save model in /models after training is completed.
-When training completes, this function also saves accuracies, precision, recall, F1 score, and confusion matrix over the test set recorded at each epoch.
+When training completes, this function also saves accuracies, per class accuracies (for multiclass classification), and confusion matrix over the test set recorded at each epoch.

 - When model is trained, you can run predictions over the whole test set by calling "convnet.py test".
 This returns the overall accuracy over the test set.